OctopusSamples/NDCDevOpsWorkshop/README.md

 6. Employ tenant-aware security for managing tenants and deploying projects, including 3rd-party self-service sign in.
 7. Implement early access or pre-release test programs incorporating 1st-party or 3rd-party testers.
 8. Easily scale to large numbers of tenants using tags to manage tenants as groups instead of individuals.
-9. Easily implement simple multi-tenant deployment scenarios, and scale to support complex scenarios as your needs require.
+9. Easily implement simple multi-tenant deployment scenarios and scale to support complex scenarios as your needs require.

 You can read more [Multi-Tenancy](https://octopus.com/docs/deployment-patterns/multi-tenant-deployments)